freemn-del/freemn-del.github.io/index.md

 1. **Remote-access policy**: This policy governs how users can remotely access the network and what methods are allowed for such access.
 Dial-out modems are a form of remote access, so this policy will provide guidance on whether their use is permitted or restricted.

 2. **Permissive policy**: This is not a standard security policy term.
-It may refer to policies that are less restrictive, but it’s not specifically related to remote access or modems.
+It may refer to policies that are less restrictive.

 3. **Acceptable-use policy**: This policy outlines acceptable behaviors and uses of network resources.
-While it might include some information about devices and their use, it is not specifically focused on remote access methods like dial-out modems.

-4. **Firewall-management policy**: This policy deals with the configuration and management of firewalls.
-It is not directly concerned with the use of dial-out modems or remote access methods.
+5. **Firewall-management policy**: This policy deals with the configuration and management of firewalls.

 ### Bring your own device (BYOD)